Aaasaasa/Aaasaasa-AI-CMS-NUXT/docs/index.md

-# 📖 NuxtWP Multilang Theme - Documentation
+# 📖 Aaasaasa AI CMS NUXT - Documentation

-Comprehensive implementation guide and advanced usage patterns for the NuxtWP Multilang Theme by **Aleksandar Stajic**.
+Comprehensive implementation guide and advanced usage patterns for the Aaasaasa AI CMS NUXT by **Aleksandar Stajic**.

 > For quick setup and basic commands, see [README.md](../README.md) and [CLAUDE.md](../CLAUDE.md)